keithomalley/blog-thing/about.md

 ![This is an image](/assets/face.jpg)

-Specifically I'm a 24-year-old recent graduate of Computing/Multimedia Programming with an interest in soooo many things.
+Specifically I'm a 24-year-old recent graduate of Computing/Multimedia Programming with an interest in loads of things:

 - Ruby on Rails
 - HTML/CSS/Javascript